Bond Frequently Asked Questions

 • Junk bonds are a fixed-income instrument that refers to a high-yield or non-investment grade bond.
 Junk bonds carry a credit rating of BB or lower by Standard & Poor’s (S&P), or Ba or below by Moody’s Investors Service.
 Junk bonds are so called because of their higher default risk in relation to investment-grade bonds.

-They do well when the economy is growing rapidly and stocks are rising.
+They do well when the economy is growing rapidly, and stocks are rising.

 Q: What are bond rating agencies and how do they operate?